The Very Best Responses to the Most Basic of Interview Questions

 Employers look to new hires for fresh ideas.
 When hiring managers ask this question, they want details on how you'll innovate to help grow the company.

 Your Answer: First, make sure to do your homework and find out where the company ranks in its field.
 Then, speak to the skills and accomplishments you have that you’ll draw on to help boost the company’s bottom line, Wichanksy recommends.
 If you’re applying for a job to lead a new department, highlight your project management experience and how creative new initiatives you put in place improved profits by a specific percentage.
 Or say you’re applying for a job at a marketing firm that hasn’t fully embraced social media.
-Go to the interview prepared with ideas for how to improve the organization’s presence on Facebook and Snapchat.
+Go to the interview prepared with ideas for how to improve the organization’s presence on social media.

 6. What are your salary expectations?